Back to Integrations

 Yes.
 APVISO produces artifacts in GitLab's DAST report format, so findings appear natively in your project and group Security Dashboards alongside results from other security tools.

 Yes.
-Pass the review app URL as a dynamic variable to the APVISO scan job.
-The base domain must have ownership verification completed in APVISO.
+Pass the review app URL as a dynamic variable to the APVISO pentest job.
+Confirm that the target is authorized before pentesting it.

 Yes.
 The integration works with GitLab.com SaaS, GitLab self-managed, and GitLab Dedicated.
 For self-managed instances, ensure your runners can reach the APVISO API.